How to grow and where to plant Skimmia

 If you would like scented flowers, Skimmia japonica ‘Fragrans’ has many white scented flowers in late spring.
 An upright form growing to around 1m.
 This is a male variety and will not produce berries.

 I really like Skimmia japonica Rubella.
-Although male and so no berries, it has lovely dark red flowers buds from late autumn throughout the winter , image top right.
+Although male and so no berries, it has lovely dark red flower buds from late autumn throughout the winter , image top right.
 It adds colour during the winter months and is also ideal in containers for either a festive display or spring with tulips, see an image below.
-The flowers buds pale as they open, eventually becoming white and they are scented.
+The flower buds pale as they open, eventually becoming white, and they are scented.
 H up to 120cm.

 What to do about yellow leaves on a Skimmia?